KenKundert/quantiphy/doc/user.rst

 the local names space.
 This is an example of how simulation scripts could be written.
 The system and simulation parameters would be gathered together at the top into a multiline string, which would then be read and loaded into the local name space.
-It allows you to quickly give a complete description to a collection of parameters when the goal is to put something together quickly in an expressive manner.
+It allows you to quickly give a complete description of a collection of parameters when the goal is to put something together quickly in an expressive manner.